WilliamBattsIII/doubleword/doc/CPU.md

 Modifying this register requires the CPU to be in Supervisor mode.
 Attempting to modify this register while in User mode results in a Privilege Exception.
 The IVT is a section of memory containing pointers to different interrupt handlers.

+# %mtp
+`%mtp` stores a pointer to the beginning of the MAT.
+(Memory Access Table) Modifying this register requires the CPU to be in Supervisor mode.
+Attempting to modify this register while in User mode results in a Privilege Exception.
+The MAT is a bitmap which enables/disables memory protection for certain regions of memory.

 # %scr
 `%scr` is the System Control Register, and contains information relevant to the state of the CPU. `%scr` is a privileged register, meaning that attempting to read or write to it while in User mode will result in a Privilege Exception.
 Some instructions may depend on the contents of this register (ex: determining if a privileged instruction can run, or conditional instructions utilizing CPU flags)
+(bits in order: ALU flags, CPU privilege level, MAT granularity, interrupt enable flag, memory protection enable flag, debug flag)